BestTimesToVisit.com Logo

 food

-Don't shy away from 'paladares' (private restaurants) – they often serve the most delicious and authentic Cuban cuisine, far superior to state-run establishments.
-Look for places packed with locals; a good sign of quality and value.
+Don't shy away from 'paladares' (privately owned restaurants) – they often serve the most delicious and authentic Cuban food, far superior to state-run establishments.
+Look for places packed with locals; a good sign is a busy menu and lively atmosphere.
+Try the Ropa Vieja or a fresh seafood dish.

 packing